Sare Sawadi Well Project – The Gambia

 Open Well Improvement

 The open well will be secured by repairing the base floor and the fence around the well opening.
-The mason in village, Juma Sowe, will oversee and direct the construction.
+The mason in the village, Juma Sowe, will oversee and direct the construction.

 The cement will be purchased in Bansang, and transported to the village by the members of the community.
 The villagers will also provide the tools and labor to do the job.